 Intra-day update: rupee continues to fall against US dollar

-Pakistan’s rupee registered a marginal decline against the US dollar in the inter-bank market, depreciating 0.03% during the trading session on Wednesday.
+Pakistan’s rupee registered a loss against the US dollar in the inter-bank market, depreciating 0.13% during the trading session on Friday.

-On Tuesday, the rupee had registered a loss for the 20th successive session against the US dollar to settle at 228.66 after a decrease of Re0.32 or 0.14%.
+On Thursday, the rupee had registered a loss for the 22nd successive session against the US dollar to settle at 229.15 after a decrease of Re0.24 or 0.10%.

-Business Recorder reported that the government is considering new tax-raising measures through the Presidential Ordinance that may include an increase in the rates of withholding taxes, more indirect taxation, three percent flood levy on imports, and tax on banks’ foreign exchange income.
-The move comes as Pakistan mobilises revenue in an effort to revive the stalled International Monetary Fund (IMF) programme.
+In a slightly positive development, foreign exchange reserves held by the State Bank of Pakistan (SBP) rose by $258 million to $4.6 billion, data released on Thursday showed.

-Internationally, China's yuan slipped to a one-week low against a broadly stronger dollar on Wednesday, while seasonal demand for the greenback ahead of the Lunar New Year holidays continued to weigh on the Chinese currency.
+Total liquid foreign reserves held by the country stood at $10.44 billion.
+Net foreign reserves held by commercial banks stood at $5.84 billion.

 This is an intra-day update